ScottWales/puppet-reviewboard/README.md

         include reviewboard::rbtool

- * **Trac integration**: The 'traclink' Reviewboard plugin posts a notice on a Trac ticket whenever the 'Bug' field is set in a review.
+ * **Trac integration**: The [traclink](https://github.com/ScottWales/reviewboard-trac-link) Reviewboard plugin posts a notice on a Trac ticket whenever the 'Bug' field is set in a review.
 To install:

         package {trac: } # Make sure Trac is installed via Puppet include reviewboard::traclink